tldr-pages/tldr/pages/linux/inxi.md

 > Print a summary of system information and resources for debugging purposes.

-- Print a short summary of CPU, memory, hard drive and kernel information:
+- Print a summary of CPU, memory, hard drive and kernel information:

 `inxi`